Vanille-N/website/data/typ2html/_src/index.typ

 but the layout (centered / horizontal / vertical / grid / ...) is cumbersome.
 Here are functions that should help!
 See #link("_src/struct.typ")[`struct.typ`] for the definition of these functions.
 The goal is that these functions should provide as close an interface to the real Typst version as possible.
-One major difference will be that lengths must be passed as strings, not as length literals.

 === Text